 Download our Training Catalogue which includes all the information you need and a helpful comparison guide on the 11 high-quality Training Providers we work with.
 Here you will be able to choose the right course to suit you and your development, so that you can embed a successful careers programme in your school/college.

 Once you have chosen the right course and Training Provider for you, you are all set to register!

 Careers in Context: Can Do Approaches

-To align your careers programme with whole school, special school or college improvement and to Covid-19 recovery planning, work with colleagues from senior leadership team and governing body to understand the school, special school or college’s strategic objectives.
+To align your careers programme with whole school, special school or college improvement, work with colleagues from senior leadership team and governing body to understand the school, special school or college’s strategic objectives.
 Your Enterprise Adviser may be able to support with this work.

 “Improving career guidance in secondary schools and colleges can lead to better student outcomes, while also raising aspirations and increasing engagement with education”

 “Links have been demonstrated between young people’s engagement with the world of work through career talks and their GCSE attainment.”